 Lenders may ask the primary business owner to submit a resume listing management and business experience or for copies of commercial leases and rental agreements.

-In addition, a certificate of good standing will demonstrate that the business is legal and is current on reports and fees with the Secretary of State.
+In addition, a certificate of good standing will also demonstrate that the business is legal and current on reports and fees with the Secretary of State.

 Here’s the step-by-step procedure you can follow to get an LLC loan: